 Growth in our community creates additional demands on our water system.
-The City of Hillsboro collects Water System Development Charges (SDCs) to ensure new growth pays an equitable share to fund water system expansions.
+The City of Hillsboro collects a Water System Development Charge (SDC) to ensure new growth pays an equitable share to fund water system expansions.

-- In addition to Water SDCs, customers will be charged an administration fee for processing.
+- In addition to Water SDC, customers will be charged an administration fee for processing.

-- * Wholesale customers may require payment of local SDCs in addition to the wholesale SDCs charged by the City of Hillsboro.
+- * Wholesale customers may require payment of local SDC in addition to the wholesale SDC charged by the City of Hillsboro.

 - ** Customers who are upsizing a residential water meter from 5/8 inch by 3/4 inch to 1 inch solely for fire service needs will continue to pay the “non-fire” 5/8 inch by 3/4 inch fee.

-- Building permit applications submitted by the close of business, Friday, March 29, 2019, will be subject to the current 2018 charges, provided fees are paid and the building permit is picked up on or before Monday, September 30, 2019.
+- Building permit applications submitted by the close of business, Tuesday, March 31, 2020, will be subject to the April 1, 2019 through March 31, 2020 charges, provided fees are paid and the building permit is picked up on or before Wednesday, September 30, 2020.